abluescarab/cs465p-possessed-properties/README.md

 2. In a terminal, `cd` into the directory and run `docker compose up`.
 3. In a terminal connected to the `backend` Docker instance, run the command `pnpm db:reset`.

 You may now connect to the website at http://localhost:88.
+When connecting, ensure that you are using http and not https.